codeforamerica/form-flow/README.md

 ### YesOrNo

-Yes or no inputs are used to gather a yes or no answer from a user.
+Yes or no inputs are used to gather a yes or no answers from a user.
 They are visually displayed as two buttons, one with a green check and the word `Yes`, the other with a red X and the word `No`.
 The values that are submitted to the server are `true` and `false` respectively.